-Indian Creek Court reserves the right to restrict pets that demonstrate aggressive, threatening, or violent behavior breeds that are specifically prohibited are but not limited to: Doberman pinschers, German shepherds, pit bulls rottweilers or any similar breed/mixes.
+Walnut Court reserves the right to restrict pets that demonstrate aggressive, threatening, or violent behavior.
+Breeds that are specifically prohibited are, but are not limited to: Doberman Pinchers, German Shepherds, and Pit Bulls, Rottweilers or any similar breeds/mixes.

 PREFERENCES & PRIORITIES